Green Tourism at Home Farm Cranmer

-We bought Home Farm house and outbuildings in 1998, with a view to restoring the former barns to a high quality tourism business.
-The neglected group of Victorian farm buildings and offered an ideal business opportunity but required imagination, dedication and considerable financial investment.
+We bought Home Farm and outbuildings in 1998 with a view to restoring the former barns to a high quality tourism business.
+The neglected group of Victorian farm buildings offered an ideal business opportunity but required imagination, dedication and considerable financial investment.
 Over the past 10 years we have restored all of the buildings using traditional local materials and local craftsmen, breathing new life into the abandoned farm and reuniting the buildings with their original 175 acres of surrounding farmland.
-We set out to create a business concerned with restoring local heritage and promoting our location in line with today’s sustainable tourism requirements.
-Restoring part of Norfolk's heritage past and sustaining its future as a green tourism holiday destination.
+Our objective was to create a business concerned with local heritage and to promote our location in line with today’s sustainable tourism requirements, restoring part of Norfolk's heritage past and sustaining its future as a green tourism holiday destination.

 We hope our guests will enjoy discovering this wonderful location with its diverse and unspoilt landscape, abundant wild life and distinct local produce.

 To create a high quality sustainable self catering holiday destination while minimising the impact of our business activities on the environment.
 Our continuing ethos relies upon the sensitive conservation and enhancement of Home Farm and its surrounding environs.
 This wonderful natural location offers space to breathe, and a place for restoration and relaxation.
 The development of our on-going Green Tourism Business strategy will reduce our carbon footprint.
 We ask our guests to assist us by adopting considerate use of energy during their stay as we seek to preserve this special place for the enjoyment of future generations.